 Hepatitis C is a disease that causes inflammation and infection of the liver.
 This condition develops after being infected with the hepatitis C virus (HCV).
 Hepatitis C can be either acute or chronic.

-The Centers for Disease Control and Prevention state that 80 percent of people with hepatitis C don’t have symptoms.
-While this is true, some people complain of mild to severe symptoms, such as:
+The Centers for Disease Control and Prevention (CDC) state that approximately 70 to 80 percent of people with hepatitis C don’t have symptoms.
+While this is true, some people report mild to severe symptoms.
+These symptoms include:

 - dark urine